uksrc/uksrc.github.io/index.md

 feature_row:
   - image_path: assets/images/source-600x400.jpg
     alt: "Source code text in yellow and pink overlaying a blurry photo  of computer racks.
 Credit: Elchinator from Pixabay"
-    title: "Novel digital research infrastructure"
+    title: "Global digital research infrastructure"
-    excerpt: "Developing global computational and data facilities, tools, and services that will enable analysis of 700PB of data generated per year by the SKA telescopes"
+    excerpt: "Developing innovative computational and data facilities, tools, and services that will enable analysis of 700PB of data generated per year by the SKA telescopes"
     url: "#test-link"
     btn_label: "Read More"
     btn_class: "btn--primary"